irahardianto/service-pattern-go/README.md

 In our case, we will be using hystrix-go, it is a go port from Netflix's hystrix library, how it works is essentially the same, even hystrix-go supports turbine along with its hystrix dashboard, but in my case, I rather use the datadog plugins, since we are using datadog to monitor our system.

-For the sake of SOLID principle implementation in our codebase, we will add hystrix-go to our PlayerRepository leveraging decorator pattern, this will maintain our base repository implementation, the one that calls database, clean from modification and we will create its extension which is named PlayerRepositoryWithCircuitBreaker.
-If you recall we inject our service with PlayerRepositoryWithCircuitBreaker rather than the original PlayerRepository.
+For the sake of SOLID principles implementation in our codebase, we will add hystrix-go to our PlayerRepository leveraging decorator pattern, this will maintain our base repository implementation, the one that calls database, clean from modification and we will create its extension which is named PlayerRepositoryWithCircuitBreaker.
+If you recall we inject our PlayerService with PlayerRepositoryWithCircuitBreaker and the original PlayerRepository wrapped inside.

 	playerService.PlayerRepository = &repositories.PlayerRepositoryWithCircuitBreaker{playerRepository}

 Base PlayerRepository implementation :